laisiangtho/scripture/README.md

   ...
 ```

-...you will need your own configuration in the following files, for more info please run `flutter doctor` or see [flutter config cli](TOOL.md#flutter-config).
+...you will need your own configuration in the following files, for more info please run `flutter doctor` and see if you get it right.

 - `android/local.properties`